jmederosalvarado/nerd-fonts-wiki/FAQ-and-Troubleshooting.md

 ### TL;DR

 * Pick your font family and then select from the `'complete'` directory.
-  * Are you on Windows?
-Pick a font with the suffix `'Windows Compatible'`
+  * If you are on Windows pick a font with the `'Windows Compatible'` suffix.
+    * This includes specific tweaks to ensure the font works on Windows, in particular monospace identification and font name length limitations
   * If you are limited to monospaced fonts (because of your terminal, etc) then pick a font with the `'Mono'` suffix.
-This denotes that the Nerd Font glyphs will be monospaced not necessarily that the entire font will be monospaced
+    * This denotes that the Nerd Font glyphs will be monospaced not necessarily that the entire font will be monospaced

 ### Explanation

 Once you narrow done your font choice of family (Droid Sans, Inconsolata, etc) and style (bold, italic, etc) you are provided with 3 main folders choices:
  * complete
    * This is most likely the one you want.
 It includes **all** of the glyphs from all of the glyph sets.
 Only caution here is that some fonts have glyphs in the _same_ code point so to include everything some had to be moved to alternate code points.
  * alternative
    * This attempts to contain _all permutations_ of the various glyphs.
 E.g. You want the font with only [Octicons][octicons] or you want the font with just [Font Awesome][font-awesome] and [Devicons][vorillaz-devicons].
 The goal is to provide every combination possible in this folder.
- * minimal
+ * minimal (deprecated)
    * This contains just the glyphs needed to use [vim-devicons][vim-devicons].
 This is mostly provided for historical purposes.
 This might end up being removed at some point if it ends up causing too much confusion and/or providing little purpose in the grand scheme of things.

 ## Why do some of the fonts names appear incorrect or appear to have typos?